Creating our UNC Women’s History Tour

 The women’s history tour was a tremendously exciting project to work on.
 The tour expanded my knowledge about Chapel Hill and UNC, strengthened my passion for public history, and allowed me to engage the public with the past.
-I was able to share and explore issues that I care deeply about, such as student activism and queer movements.
+I was able to share and explore issues that I care deeply about, such as student activism and queer social movements.

 My goal for the tour was to show the many different stories of people of marginalized genders who are connected to UNC, to recognize and name the people whose stories are not usually told.
 I wanted to include information about staff, faculty, students, and other community members in order to provide a more holistic and representative vision of UNC’s history.
 I also focused on the stories of people of color and queer folks, who are often underrepresented.
 I hoped to underscore the sacrifices people made to study and work here, but also highlight the remaining struggles and challenges.

 While there were so many stories and issues that I wanted to cover, I knew that I had to be realistic about the limitations of the tour.
 I found this quote from Karen Parker comforting, “I realized there were a lot of things that needed doing… Through the written word, everybody was going to be elevated to a new status.
 I found out very quickly that it doesn’t work that way.
 You feel very fortunate if you help one, two, three, four, five people.”